FINRA Institute at Wharton Small Firm Certified Regulatory and Compliance Professional™ (CRCP™) Program Scholarship Frequently Asked Questions

 How will my application be evaluated?

 A subcommittee of the FINRA Small Firm Advisory Board (SFAB) will choose scholarship recipients through blind selection.
-This means the subcommittee will not have access to identifying information such as your name or the name of your firm.
+This means the subcommittee will not have access to identifying information for example; your name, the name of your firm, or your location.

 The subcommittee will consider your experience in the financial services industry, as well as your compliance responsibilities in the overall structure of the firm, as described through your brief statement as part of the application.